CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-Sec.~\ref{sec:SystematicAndDUalTrellis} reviews systematic encoding for $(n, n-1, v)$ convolutional codes, describes the dual trellis construction, and explains the tree-trellis algorithm for maintaining a list for trellis paths.
-Sec.~\ref{sec: CRC-ZTCC} considers CRC-ZTCCs for rate-$(n-1)/n$ CCs.
-It addresses the zero-termination issue, presents DSO CRC design for high-rate ZTCCs, and shows CRC-ZTCC simulation results.
-Sec.~\ref{sec: CRC-TBCC} considers CRC-TBCCs for rate-$(n-1)/n$ CCs.
-It addresses how to find the tail-biting initial state over the dual trellis and describes DSO CRC design for TBCCs.
-Additionally, Sec. \ref{sec: CRC-TBCC} introduces the multi-trellis decoder and WAVA decoder and analyzes the complexity and decoding performance of all three decoding schemes.
-Sec. \ref{sec: conclusion} concludes the paper.
+Sec.~\ref{sec:SystematicAndDUalTrellis} reviews systematic encoding with feedback for $(n, n-1, v)$ convolutional codes and describes the dual trellis construction.
+Sec.~\ref{sec: SLVD} introduces various serial list decoders for rate-$(n-1)/n$ CCs.
+Sec.~\ref{sec: CRC design} presents optimal CRC polynomial designs for standard and punctured high-rate codes using a trellis event enumeration method and a sieve method.
+Sec.~\ref{sec: complexity analysis} analyzes the trade-off between complexity and decoding performance of these designs.
+Sec.~\ref{sec: results} presents simulation results comparing FER performance of our designs to the RCU bound and to the Karimzadeh and Vu approach.
+Finally, Sec. \ref{sec: conclusion} concludes the paper.